marksteve/use/README.md

 ![MacBook Pro](https://rawgithub.com/marksteve/use/master/mbp.jpg)

 I was given a 2010 MBP when I first started in Insync.
-For gaming, I was a desktop guy before, but last December 2012 I decided to switch to a more mobile machine to play my Steam games with.
+It was my main computer for about 2 years.
+I also had a desktop PC where I played my games with.
+But last December 2012, I decided to switch to a more mobile gaming machine.
 It was a Lenovo Y500 SLI which served me well for almost a year.
 These days, my main machine is a MSI GE40 with SSD and memory upgrades.

 ![MSI GE40](https://i.cloudup.com/S44IFKOdqi.jpg)